SophiaBelkin/BelkinCodingBootcamp/README.md

-# Setting up your development enviroment for belkin coding bootcamp
+# Setting up your development enviroment for Belkin coding bootcamp

 ###### Contributed by Aaron Malone and Jared Triplett